Personal budget guide

 Sticky-note territory—not another dashboard tab.

-• What still feels livable for day-to-day after those two—if it is fantasy, the automatic slice is too aggressive, not “broken.”
+• What you keep for flexible week-to-week spend after those two—if it feels like fantasy, the automatic slice is too tight, not “broken.”

 Keep the loop human with short rituals from financial habits that survive busy months.